“Vim is not for me!” shout out Dave, my colleague developer.

 find a character before your cursor.

-till a character after your cursor.
+to a character after your cursor.

-till a character before your cursor.
+to a character before your cursor.

 After using one of the last four keystrokes, you can move on the character you’ve chosen with